 In the mid-sixties, racing was still a gentleman’s sport and logos were rarely seen on racing cars.
 So it was a little odd when The Russkit logo showed up on the Haskell/Wexler Lola T70 of Ronnie Bucknam.
 But it didn’t take long for the others to get on the bandwagon.
 Jim went on to sponsor the unofficial factory Porsche team of Estes/Zipper in 1966 with a two car team and drivers Ken Miles and Scooter Patrick.
 That team won the National Championship of the day, the CSPRRC.

-Do you have some personal knowledge about the history of Aurora/AFX?
+Do you have personal stories about Jim Russell, RussKit, Aurora, or AFX?
 Got some old photos?
-Like to be famous?
-Please drop us an email and if we use your contribution we’ll be happy to credit you by name.
+Drop us an email and if we use your contribution we’ll credit you by name!

 At one of the races that year, Jim was talking with Carroll Shelby who mentioned that they were getting ready to crush the Cobra Daytona Coupes that had been so successful in GT racing over the prior two years.
 Jim offered to buy the original coupe, chassis number CSX2287 to use it for promotional display at the west coast races during the year.
 Shelby agreed and sold the car to Jim for $4,500.
 Strictly in the interest of saving money you understand, Jim hit on the idea of converting the car to street legality so it could be driven to the races instead of needing a trailer.
 This meant that Jim would have to make the ultimate sacrifice of driving the car on the street.
 Stepping into the breach, he steadied himself and drove the car back and forth to work many times while he had it.
 The sound of this 200mph supercar firing up in the driveway would bring kids out of the neighboring houses just to see it pass.